hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513360v2-what-prompts-dont-say-understanding-and-managing-underspecification-.md

 ---
 layout: default
-title: What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts
+title: "What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts"
 ---

 # What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts